labyounes/Ghost-ESP32/evil-twin/README.md

-# Ghost — Evil Twin Module (Step 1: Fake AP)
+# Ghost — Evil Twin Module

-Standalone ESP32 module that creates a fake WiFi access point with any SSID you choose.
-This is the foundation of the Evil Twin attack — built and verified step by step.
+Standalone ESP32 module that clones a real WiFi network, deauthenticates clients from it, and traps them on a fake AP with DNS poisoning.
+Built step by step on top of ESP-IDF.

 > **For authorized security testing and educational use only.**

 ---

-## Current step: Fake AP

-The ESP32 broadcasts an open WiFi network with whatever name you send over UART.
-Devices nearby will see it and can connect to it.
-The ESP32 reports every client that joins or leaves over UART.

-### What's coming next (built on top of this)
+## What it does

+When you send `CMD:TWIN_START:<ssid>`:

+1. ESP32 scans for the target network and grabs its BSSID and channel
+2. Starts a fake AP with the exact same SSID on the exact same channel
-- **Step 2:** DNS server — redirects all domain lookups to the ESP32
+3. Starts a DNS server — every domain query from connected clients resolves to the ESP32
+4. Starts sending deauth frames to the real router — clients get kicked off and auto-reconnect to the fake AP

+### What's coming next
-- **Step 3:** Captive portal — fake login page served to connected clients
+- **Step 3:** HTTP captive portal — fake login page served automatically to connected clients
-- **Step 4:** Deauth integration — knock clients off the real network so they reconnect to ours
+- **Step 5:** Deauth loop — re-deauth clients the moment they try to escape back to the real network

 ---